Safyrus/NES_PWAA/README.md

 ```
 Phoenix Wright: Ace Attorney And All Respective Names are Trademark and property of Capcom.
-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Capcom,
+We are not affiliated, associated, authorized, endorsed by,
-or any of its subsidiaries or its affiliates.
+or in any way officially connected with Capcom,or any of its subsidiaries or its affiliates.
 ```

 ### PWAA